cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Infrastructure Providers
 =================================

-Loom provides functionality to provision servers across a number of infrastructure providers, including but not limited to AWS, Rackspace and Joyent.
-Loom also supports OpenStack to enable integration with custom infrastructures.
+Loom provides functionality to provision servers across a number of infrastructure providers, including but not limited to Amazon Web Services, Rackspace and Joyent.
+Loom also supports OpenStack to enable integration with custom infrastructures for both public and private cloud.

-The Providers interface allows administrators to add available cloud services and manage credentials.
+The Providers interface allows administrators to add available cloud providers and manage their credentials.

 The Providers Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Providers home screen lists the existing providers currently allowed by the administrators.
+The Providers home screen lists the existing providers currently supported by the administrators.
 The page also provides the ability to delete and view/edit each provider.

-Clicking on a provider name will take you to the edit provider page to view more details of the provider and the ability to edit the configurations.
+Clicking on an item's name will take you to the 'Edit provider' page to view more details of the provider and allows you to edit the configurations.

 .. figure:: providers-screenshot-1.png
     :align: center